 The spirits of my pioneer ancestors well in me when I stand in awe before the blessings nature has bestowed on Rosemont.
 By some miracle, we've escaped the crush of urbanization that's overwhelmed so many other rural areas.

-I like to think that the people who follow will know and love what we who live here today prize so highly.
-Buttercups, daisies and sword ferns.
-Tall firs, and fields with unobstructed sunsets.
+I like to think the people who follow will know and love what we who live here today prize so highly.
+Trilliums and sword ferns.
+Tall firs and cedars, white oaks and Pacific madrones.
+Pheasants and quail, deer and raccoons, meadowlarks and osprey, crickets and frogs.
+Open fields with unobstructed sunsets.
 Winding, two-lane country roads named after vines.

 [Published in the 2000 edition of Perspectives, annual magazine of the West Linn Tidings and Lake Oswego Review]